Friends of Hastings Cemetery

 He was awarded the RNLI bronze medal for his part in rescuing crew of the Royal Navy trawler ‘Caulonia’ off Rye Harbour in 1943, but was killed by falling masonry in the Swan Inn bombing in May 1943 before he could receive it.
 His wife collected it on his behalf.

-A memoir of Winkle Club by his daughter Mrs R.W.Sherwood, recalls taking part in the carnival featuring giant winkles made in her father’s workshop in ‘Piece of Cheese’.
+A memoir of the Winkle Club by his daughter Mrs R.W.Sherwood, recalls taking part in the carnival featuring giant winkles made in her father’s workshop in ‘Piece of Cheese’.
 He was also well-known for making high quality model boats.

 Bill, left, with George Moon and Will Martin and the Hastings lifeboat on its return from Dunkirk, 1940.